PhillNo/MIDI/README.md

 Again, the encoder objects do not correspond to each MIDI data type (i.e. Sysex length is implicit in the length of `bytes` but the length must be explicitly encoded in a file, though not sent to devices during a performance).

 ## Tests
+Test are handled by a bash script for each test case. `make tests` will run each script immediately under `extras/jobs`.
+Scripts will return the string `pass` or `fail`, with more detailed test results stored in `extras/jobs/results/` as well as encoded MIDI files, if any, in `extras/jobs/encoded_files`.

-Tests are currently performed by decoding a MIDI file to a `MIDI_File` object, encoding the `MIDI_File` object, and comparing byte-for-byte the input MIDI file and the encoded output.
-Running `make tests` will run the test against all .mid file cases in `extras/MIDI_files`.
+Most tests work by decoding a file, encoding it again, and comparing byte-for-byte the input and output.
+In cases where MIDI file contents are edited, an input and separate expected output file are necessary.

 .hex files in `extras/MIDI_files` are modified by hand and converted to the .mid files representing each test case.